 Certain states keep their residents safer than others.
-In order to determine the safest states in America, WalletHub compared the 50 states across 55 key safety indicators grouped into five different categories.
+In order to determine the safest states in America, WalletHub compared the 50 states across 53 key safety indicators grouped into five different categories.
 Our data set ranges from the percentage of residents who are fully vaccinated to assaults per capita and the unemployment rate.

 Safest States in the U.S.